SmartTokenLabs/ST404/README.md

 - **Action**: Alice executes `transfer(bob, 100000000)` to send 1 unit (assuming 8 decimals) to Bob.
 - **Outcomes**:
   1. ERC721 compatibility events for burning Alice's token and minting a new one for Bob occur without altering storage, leaving `_owned` and `_ownedData` mappings unchanged.
-  2. Now Bob has one token, whose id is Bob's address followed by ...0001.
+  2. Now Bob has one token, whose id is Bob's address followed by ...0001 (assuming he had none at the outset).
 This is again deduced and not stored.

 #### ERC721 Transfer:
 - **Action**: Alice uses `transferFrom(alice, bob, 0x8964896489648964896489648964896489648964....0001)` for direct token transfer.